cfengine/documentation/examples/tutorials/write-cfengine-policy.markdown

 }
 ```

-Let’s save this policy in `/tmp/my-policy.cf`.
+Let's save this policy in `/tmp/my-policy.cf`.

 You can now run this policy either in Distributed (client-server) System or in a
 Stand Alone system.
 The next two sections will cover each of the options.